YSohege/lero-learning-control/README.md

 # Lero Learning Control

-This repository is by [Yves Sohege](https://github.com/YSohege) and produced under the "Grant No" as a unified place to host experimental source code and results in a replicable way.
+The "Lero Learning Control" repository, created by [Dr. Yves Sohege](https://github.com/YSohege) , is a dedicated hub for sharing experimental source code and results related to learning control.
+This repository is part of a larger effort funded by Science Foundation Ireland, through "Grant No," to support software research and development at [Lero](https://lero.ie/) - University College Cork, a world-renowned software research center.

-[Lero](https://lero.ie/) is a world leading software research centre funded by Science Foundation Ireland.
+The repository provides a centralized and replicable location for researchers, practitioners, and other interested parties to access and utilize the experimental source code and results contained within.
+This allows for improved collaboration and greater transparency in the field of learning control, facilitating further research and experimentation.

-If you find this repository helpful in your publications, experimentations or other research, please consider citing :
+If you find the "Lero Learning Control" repository helpful in your own publications, experiments, or other research, the creators kindly request that you consider citing their work in your own publications.
+This citation will help to promote and support the continued development of this valuable resource for the learning control community:
 ```
 @misc{leroLearningControl2021,
   title={{Lero Learning Control Repository}},